Last updated on August 23rd, 2024 at 08:42 am

 The first step in applying for a U.S. passport is to gather the following documents, which include:

-As an immigrant, your proof of U.S. citizenship documents will likely be your Certificate of Citizenship or Certificate of Naturalization.
+As an immigrant, your evidence of U.S. citizenship documents will likely be your Certificate of Citizenship, Certificate of Naturalization, or Consular Report of Birth Abroad.

 If you meet the requirements for being classified as a non-citizen U.S. national, as discussed later in this article, you would instead show proof that you or your parents were born in American Samoa or the Swain Islands.
 Typically, a certified birth certificate is acceptable proof.